 Be understanding and patient.
-Let the person know that you care about his or her well-being.
+Let the person know that you care.
 Encourage your loved one to be honest about drug use and to accept help if needed.
-A person is more likely to respond to feedback from someone he or she trusts.
-If the problem continues, further intervention may be necessary.
+A person is more likely to respond to feedback from someone who is trusted.
+If the problem continues, more intervention may be necessary.

-It's challenging to help a loved one struggling with drug problems or other destructive behavior.
+It's challenging to help a loved one struggling with drug abuse or other destructive behavior.
 People who struggle with addictive behaviors are often in denial or unwilling to seek treatment.
-And they may not recognize the negative effects their behavior has on themselves and others.
+And they may not realize how their behavior is affecting themselves and others.
 An intervention can motivate someone to seek help for addictive behaviors.

 An intervention is a carefully planned process involving family and friends and others who care about a person struggling with addiction.
-Consulting an intervention professional (interventionist), an addiction specialist, a psychologist or a mental health counselor can help you organize an effective intervention.
+Consulting an intervention professional, an addiction specialist, a psychologist or a mental health counselor can help you plan an effective intervention.

-This is an opportunity to confront the person about the consequences of addiction and ask him or her to accept treatment.
+This is an opportunity to confront the individual about the consequences of addiction and ask the person to accept treatment.
 Think of an intervention as giving your loved one a clear opportunity to make changes before things get really bad.